nusait/nusoa-javascript-demo/README.md

 Let us hit the Nusoa bus using a modern Browser's [XMLHttpRequest class](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest).
 This is how you would create a new entry inside the object store:

+**Note: where ever you see the word "`things`" below for an object store name, go ahead and pick another one of your own choice**

 ```javascript
 var storageName = 'things';